Miskatonic-Investigative-Society/CoC7-FoundryVTT/docs/en/cci.md

 ## CCI: Open Document
 This is designed to open a Document (e.g. Journal Entry, Journal Entry Page, or Actor).

+- **Mouse Button** - Should this trigger on Left, Right or Both mouse buttons
 - **Click If** - Who can click on this region
   - Always - All users
   - Can See Document - Only users that have permission to view the document
   - Keeper - Only GM users (Keepers)
-- **Select Document** - Enter the UUID of the Document and then press the Add Document button.
+- **Select Document** - Enter the UUID of the Document and then press the Add Document button
 - **Optional Anchor** - If the Document is a Journal Entry Page you can optionally set the anchor

+## CCI: Play Sound
+This is designed to play/stop a sound or playlist

+- **Mouse Button** - Should this trigger on Left, Right or Both mouse buttons
+- **Play** - Define if clicking on this region will play or stop the playback
+- **Select Playlist** - Enter the UUID of the Playlist and then press the Add Document button or Drag it here
+- **Select Playlist Sound** - Enter the UUID as per Select Playlist or Drag it here

 ## CCI: Tile Toggle
 This is designed to be used with CCI Open Document (above) to show and hide a Tile, which has an CCI: Open Document Scene Region.
 It requires two regions, one to show and the other to hide.
 This can only be triggered by the GM (Keeper).

+- **Mouse Button** - Should this trigger on Left, Right or Both mouse buttons
 - **Show** - Define if clicking on this region will show or hide the relevant Tiles, Journal Entries, and Journal Entry Pages.
 It can also be used to enable or disable other Region Behaviors
-- **Select Tile** - Enter the UUID of the Tile and then press the Add Document button.
+- **Select Tile** - Enter the UUID of the Tile and then press the Add Document button
 - **Select Journal Entries** - Enter the UUID as per Select Tile or Drag it here
 - **Permission for Documents** - If Show is ticked the Documents will have this default permission
+- **Hide Permission for Journal Entries** - If Show is unticked the Documents will have this default permission
 - **Select Journal Entry Pages** - Enter the UUID as per Select Tile or Drag it here
 - **Permission for Journal Entry Pages** - If Show is ticked the Journal Entry Pages will have this default permission
+- **Hide Permission for Journal Entry Pages** - If Show is unticked the Journal Entry Pages will have this default permission
-- **Select Region Behavior** - Enter the UUID as per Select Tile
+- **Select Region Behavior** - Enter the UUID as per Select Tile to enable (Show ticked) or disable (Show unticked)
-- **Then trigger these CCI Regions on Right Click** - If this is being used with another region, you can trigger the Left Click action on it by Right Clicking this one
+- **Trigger Region Button** - If Mouse Button is Both, and this button is used trigger the following region
+- **Trigger This Region** - Enter the UUID as per Select Tile
+- **With A Button Click** - Trigger a Left of Right click on the above Region

 *Example*
 ![](../../assets/manual/cci/tile_toggle_token.webp)